DaveCaulfield/everything-but-the-gluten/README.md

 ![recipe details](README/assets/features/recipe-detail-b.png)

 ![recipe details](README/assets/features/recipe-detail-c.png)
-- The recipe details contain an image, a list of Ingredients and a list of Instruction steps.
+- The recipe details contain an image, a list of Ingredients and a list of Instructional steps.

 ### comments

 ![comments](README/assets/features/comments.png)
-- The Comments area is at the end of the recipe details page.
+- The Comments area is at the end of the recipe page.
 - The Comments area is only available to registered members.
 - Only members can leave comments on recipes.
 - Members comments are posted without the need for admin approval as it was felt this gives are more engaging experience to the user interacting with the site.